 Foreign Exchange Market As A Lattice Gauge Theory

 Math and physics, specifically field and electromagnetic theories and geometry have played an enormous role in finance over the last 30 years.
-Many hedge funds use these applications to access risk, identify arbitrage and determine exposure when entering a trade.
+Many hedge funds use these applications to assess risk, identify arbitrage and determine exposure when entering a trade.
 Perhaps the most famous of these is Jim Simons’ Renaissance Technologies.

 “Renaissance has been called “the best physics and mathematics department in the world” and, according to Weatherall, “avoids hiring anyone with even the slightest whiff of Wall Street bona fides”.— Sarfraz Manzoor, The Telegraph, 2013